1. OUR OBJECTIVE:

 - collect aggregate anonymous statistics which help us understand the way users use our portal and to improve its structure and content; social media plugins:

-a) the processing of your personal data is based on our legitimate interests (Article 6(1)(f) of the GDPR): facilitation of the use of electronic services and improvement of functionalities, and establishment, exercise, enforcement or defence of legal claims before courts and other public bodies
+The processing of your personal data is based on our legitimate interests (Article 6(1)(e) of the GDPR): facilitation of the use of electronic services and improvement of functionalities, and establishment, exercise, enforcement or defence of legal claims before courts and other public bodies

 7. LINKS TO THIRD PARTY WEBSITES:

-8. RULES OF THE PROCESSING OF PERSONAL DATA COLLECTED IN CONNECTION WITH A CONTRACT:
+8. PRINCIPLES OF PROCESSING OF PERSONAL DATA COLLECTED IN CONNECTION WITH REGISTRATION (OPEN ACCOUNT) ON A SUBPAGE HTTPS://MEDIABANK.WARSAWTOUR.PL OR LICENSE AGREEMENT CONCLUDED THROUGH THE PORTAL:

-a) we will process your data for the purposes of the performance of the concluded licence contract, to handle your requests and questions, and to execute and defend legal claims, including claims of third parties;
+We will process your data for the purposes of the performance of the concluded license contract, to provide the service of the Media Bank, to handle your requests and questions, and to execute and defend legal claims, including claims of third parties.

 - a contract concluded between you and us – personal data processing is necessary for the performance of a contract to which the data subject is party or in order to take steps at the request of the data subject prior to entering into a contract (Article 6(1)(b) of the GDPR);